Journalists of the past and future in radio SciFi

 Like many newspaper dramas since the days of Nellie Bly, the 1957 broadcast “Inside Story” has a reporter going undercover to get a scoop.
-In this high-tech future his “cover” literally includes an invisible suit designed to protect him from whatever mutated virus has caused an epidemic on the planet called Null-E (or “nullie”) fever.
+In this high-tech future his “cover” is literal — an invisible suit designed to protect him from whatever mutated virus has caused an epidemic on the planet called Null-E (or “nullie”) fever.
 Symptoms of the disease include madness and violence, and it’s pretty brave of the reporter to go out with only a plastic film protecting himself from people who are irrational, belligerent, and infectious.

 On the plus side, the drama shows that even space-age reporters would be willing to risk life and limb for a story.

-“I may be a little reckless following a story but believe me there isn’t a bone that’s big enough to make a hero out of me.
+“I may be a little reckless following a story but believe me there isn’t a bonus big enough to make a hero out of me.
 I had no intention to contracting Null-E fever just to provide a byline story for old GNS…”

 A Message from Space, 1978

 After most of radio had given up original dramatic productions, CBS Radio Mystery Theater brushed off the old squeaking-door and from 1974 to 1982 presented almost 1,400 well-acted mystery, macabre and fantasy plots, which frequently included newspaper reporters.